Restriction estimates for hyperboloids in higher dimensions via bilinear estimates

 \subsection{Some background}

 Bilinear restriction estimates in the full range given in Theorem \ref{thm:bilinear0} were first proved by Wolff in the case of the cone \cite{W}.
-Wolff's methods were later adapted by Tao in the case of the paraboloid \cite{T}, and then by Vargas and S. Lee independently in the case of hyperboloids.
-In the case of the cone and paraboloid the transversality condition \eqref{eq:bilinearCondition} is much simpler.
+Wolff's methods were later adapted by Tao in the case of the elliptic paraboloid \cite{T}, and then by Vargas and S. Lee independently in the case of hyperbolic paraboloids.
+In the case of the cone and the elliptic paraboloid the transversality condition \eqref{eq:bilinearCondition} is much simpler.

-There is an argument due to Tao, Vargas, and Vega (\cite{TVV}) that allows one to deduce linear restriction estimates from bilinear restriction estimates for elliptic surfaces (e.g. paraboloids), and indeed linear restriction estimates are obtained as corollaries of the main results in \cite{T} and \cite{W}.
-The main idea of the argument from \cite{TVV} is that any two points will belong to a unique pair of dyadic cubes that are separated by a distance proportional to their scale; one can then use this observation to efficiently decompose $|E_{parab.}f|^2$ as a sum of terms to which bilinear estimates apply (after a parabolic rescaling).
-For hyperboloids this argument requires different ideas since the stronger transversality condition \eqref{eq:bilinearCondition} is more complicated.
+There is an argument due to Tao, Vargas, and Vega (\cite{TVV}) that allows one to deduce linear restriction estimates from bilinear restriction estimates for elliptic surfaces, and indeed linear restriction estimates are obtained as corollaries of the main results in \cite{T} and \cite{W}.
+Let $E_{e}$ denote the extension operator associated to the elliptic paraboloid The main idea of the argument from \cite{TVV} is that any two points will belong to a unique pair of dyadic cubes that are separated by a distance proportional to their scale; one can then use this observation to efficiently decompose $|E_{e}f|^2$ as a sum of terms to which bilinear estimates apply (after a parabolic rescaling).
+For hyperbolic paraboloids this argument requires different ideas since the stronger transversality condition \eqref{eq:bilinearCondition} is more complicated.